Skip to main content

 “Issue in controversy” means a material disagreement between the Army and a contractor that may result in a claim, or is all or part of an existing claim.

 (c) The use of ADR to resolve an issue in controversy is generally authorized if the parties agree.
-However, the contracting officer or other authorized official may decide that ADR is inappropriate to resolve the issue for any of the following reasons:
+However, the Contracting officer or other authorized official may decide that ADR is inappropriate to resolve the issue for any of the following reasons:

 (1) A definitive or authoritative resolution of the matter is required for precedential value, and an ADR proceeding is not likely to be accepted generally as an authoritative precedent.